emmt/ResizableArrays.jl/docs/src/usage.md

 ## Creating a resizable array

-An unitialized resizable array is created by:
+An unitialized resizable array with elements of type `T` and dimensions `dims` is created by:

 ```julia
 ResizableArray{T}(undef, dims)
 ```

-which yields a resizable array with uninitialized elements of type `T` and dimensions `dims`.
 Dimensions may be a tuple of integers or a a list of integers.

-The number `N` of dimensions may be explictely specified:
+The number `N` of dimensions may be explicitly specified:

 ```julia
 ResizableArray{T,N}(undef, dims)